Science Fiction is something that could happen - but usually you wouldn't

 p.s.
 Sometimes "Comic-Con people" use the word "mundanes"

 to describe people who "just don't get sci-fi"

 seventh generation gaming consoles (Xbox

-huge increases in video game quality which have enabled sci-fi games.
+have seen huge increases in video game quality which have enabled sci-fi games (and

 (some) Decent Sci-Fi Games